 1. Semester 1 strolls are scheduled for the last Friday of the month, except if Easter necessitates alteration.
 The June stroll takes place mid month, before the end of the semester.
 Sometimes the end of February is very hot.
 Accordingly, if the day is hot, the walk will commence at 9am.

-Semester 2 strolls take place on the last Friday of the month, except in December.
+Semester 2 strolls take place on the last Friday of the month, except in September and November.

 Schedule, and starting and ending places.
 Please note these places and dates.